borismus/smus.com/content/books_all.md

 3. They heard only aleph (א), with which the first commandment begins, the first letter of anochi (אנוכי), and silent without a patach, merely commanding the mouth to open.
 “Rabbi Mendel Torum transforms the revelation on Mount Sinai into a mystical revelation, pregnant with infinite meaning, but devoid of any specific one.”

+Never Let Me Go by Kazuo Ishiguro
+===
+rating: yes
+posted: August 30, 2021
+cover: /assets/book-covers/never-let-me-go.jpg

+I really liked it.
+Author does a great job conveying little nuances of relationships.
+I feel similarly about past life and previous relationships that could have gone so differently.

+At any rate it’s great writing and vivid character development.
+The love triangle is extremely strong.
+But the world building is pretty weak.
+How can the world of the "students" and the world of the rest of the population be so hermetic?
+They have full freedom to go anywhere, yet there is no interaction.
+On this topic, I find myself actively suspending disbelief.

+As a teacher, I guess there are three possible scenarios:

+1. Hide the truth from clones, raise them like wolves, harvest their organs.
+(Ground truth universe)
+2. Hide the truth from clone-students, give them a decent human childhood, harvest their organs.
+(Hailsham's approach)
+3. Tell students the whole story which would deprive them of their childhood, but give them a chance to potentially empower them to change the system somehow.
+(Lucy's approach)

+I kept waiting for Tommy to attempt to change the system during his fourth donation.
+Ishiguro does some nice false foreshadowing, and when Tommy caves without a fight, the effect is one of resignation.

+Systemic change is hard to achieve.

+Everyone is born into some station and feels like they must do what it is they are born to do, rarely questioning or acting on their impulses.
+Tommy's river analogy comes to mind.
+People drift down this river of least resistance without much agency.
+If you were born as a student-clone, what would you do?
+Very likely, live the life allotted to you, in the best case that of a Hailsham student.

+# We are in Hailsham

+The fact that the students can't have children of their own is the tragic part of this whole piece.
+In their lives, as in ours, death is guaranteed.
+In theirs, it becomes inevitable after the fourth donation, in ours after age 80 or 90.
+But the finality of death without children is such that all is lost.
+This is not really a well-developed theme in the book, more of a background take.
+Kathy makes it explicitly through the song.

+I thought that Kazuo Ishiguro invented "Never Let Me Go" the song, and but it turns out that [the song is real](https://www.youtube.com/watch?v=4UX6tzE7P44), the cover is real, and Judy Bridgewater is real.
+Honestly, this is disappointing.
+Previously, I wrote:

+> Nice use of the invented song, and vividly described.
+It serves as a really touching tearjerker.

+I found the ending to be a little bit drawn out.
+For example I thought that the book would end at the scene where Tommy and Kathy go and talk to Madame.
+A lot of the stuff after that was a little bit less clear and might have just been possible to cut.

 Gardener & Carpenter by Alison Gopnik